 I purchased both of the SVG cut files that I used for my DIY Customized Travel Tumblers from Etsy, for less than a couple of bucks.
-There are also quite a lot of free SVG files available online that generous crafters have shared — you just have to hunt around to see if you can find something you like.
-If you have a Cricut Access memebership, you can likely find all the images and fonts you need to create your very own design.
+There are also many free SVG files available online that generous crafters have shared — you just have to hunt around to see if you can find something you like.
+If you have a Cricut Access membership, you can likely find all the images and fonts you need to create your very own design.

 Choosing the design is the fun part!
 You can personalize your tumbler with names, dates, locations, and images that reflect your family and your trip!
 It’s sort of like a unique one-of-a-kind souvenir that you get to enjoy throughout the whole trip, and still have it afterward to remind you of your adventure!

 Whatever you choose, I suggest you give some thought to the complexity and details in the design, especially once you size it to fit on a tumbler.
 The one I chose was fairly difficult to weed and prepare for the transfer to the tumbler, because of all the very small lettering and details.
 The birds, for example.
 The design actually included four birds, and two went missing someplace before they could make it onto the cups. 😂 RIP birds.

 Another thing to consider is choosing a design that will adjust to the curve of the tumbler.
 I purposely didn’t choose a design that had an outline, because the curve of the cup would have caused the outer edge to wrinkle onto itself as it wrapped around the tumbler.
 An open-sided design will work better for an application that is not entirely flat.

 Here are the SVG files I purchased from Etsy: